cKlee/marcspec-article/article.md

 ### Reference to contextualized data

 Contents in MARC can be pretty hard to understand.
 One must look up different data elements at different locations to interpret the content depending on the values of these data elements.
-You can say, the content is contextualized.
+You can say the content is contextualized.

-One way, how the content gets contextualized in data fields, is through indicators .
+One way, how the content gets contextualized in data fields, is through indicators.
 Therefore MARCspec allows specifying the indicator 1 and 2 like in the following example

 ```
 245_10$a